thejawker/laravel-route-module-macro/README.md

 composer require spatie/laravel-collection-macros
 ```

-As of Laravel 5.5 it will magically
+As of Laravel 5.5 it will magically register the package.

 ## Test